nhsengland/NHSSynth/docs/model_card.md

 # Model Card: Variational AutoEncoder with Differential Privacy

-Following [Model Cards for Model Reporting (Mitchell et al.)](https://arxiv.org/abs/1810.03993) and [Lessons from Archives (Jo & Gebru)](https://arxiv.org/pdf/1912.10389.pdf), we're providing some information about about the Variational AutoEncoder (VAE) with Differential Privacy within this repository.

 ## Model Details

-The implementation of the Variational AutoEncoder (VAE) with Differential Privacy within this repository was created as part of an NHSX Analytics Unit PhD internship project undertaken by Dominic Danks [(last commit to the repository: commit 88a4bdf)](https://github.com/nhsx/SynthVAE/commit/88a4bdf613f538af45834f22d38e52312cfe24c5).
-This model card describes the updated version of the model, released in March 2022.
+The implementation of the Variational AutoEncoder (VAE) with Differential Privacy within this repository is based on work done by Dominic Danks during an NHSX Analytics Unit PhD internship [(last commit to the original SynthVAE repository: commit 88a4bdf)](https://github.com/nhsx/SynthVAE/commit/88a4bdf613f538af45834f22d38e52312cfe24c5).
+This model card describes an updated and extended version of the model, by Harrison Wilde.
 Further information about the previous version created by Dom and its model implementation can be found in Section 5.4 of the associated [report](./reports/report.pdf).

 ## Model Use